midha2/qs-clustering-synthetic-data/README.md

-# qs-clustering-synthetic-data
+# qs-clustering-synthetic-data: USE SKEWED DATA GENERATOR
-'synthetic_data_generator' generates synthetic QS data partitioned into diffferent groups, exports data into CSV (might have to change file path), and clusters using kmeans
+'skewed_synthetic_data_generator' generates synthetic QS data partitioned into diffferent groups, exports data into CSV (might have to change file path), and clusters using kmeans

 ##### Groups have three attributes: